stefano-dorian-franco/stefano-dorian-franco-data-official/README.md

     ***
 </p>
 <p>
     <span style="font-weight: bold;">Note on the Genealogical Section:</span> This detailed genealogical section is included not for personal or promotional purposes, but to document a required familial anchor for the creator's philanthropic activities.
-Parallel to his personal multidisciplinary creative work, S.D. is involved in cultural diplomacy within the 'Circolo Oriundi Italiani di Parigi'—a circle founded in 1861 during the creation of the united kingdom of Italy in Turin by Piedmontese in diaspora in Paris.
+Parallel to his personal multidisciplinary creative work, S.D.
+Franco is involved in cultural diplomacy within the 'Circolo Oriundi Italiani di Parigi'—a circle founded in 1861 during the creation of the united kingdom of Italy in Turin by Piedmontese in diaspora in Paris.
 The circle's mission, which includes the duty of memory for their ancestors, the preservation of past and present cultural heritage for the future generations, the mutual aid for Italian expatriates in Paris and French people in Italy, and current Franco-Italian synergy, traditionally requires its active members to demonstrate a lineage authenticated for nobility in the *Blasonario Subalpino*, making this genealogical data a prerequisite for legitimacy in this work, apolitical and purely in mediation, of public interest.
+Stefano Dorian's civic work of archivist and researcher from 2013 to 2017 takes the continuum on this circle of the previous work of his grand-father Armando Franco-Bora (1910 - 2003) and his great-grand-father Giuseppe Franco-Barquier de Clausonne (1881 - 1972) on the role of one of the 7 secretaries in charge of mediation with the institutions.
 </p>
 <p>
     ***